sanuann/demo-protocol/MumbleMelody/README.md

   </div>
   <div class="text">
     <h3>About our Study</h3>
     <p>Throughout this study you will be asked to use an iPhone app every day for 15 minutes while talking.
 No voice data will be collected during those daily sessions.
-We only ask you to log when you are using the app and on which setting.
 Once a week, you will have a 30 minutes testing session using both the app and a platform on your computer browser.
 During those sessions, your voice will be recorded for later analysis of your fluency.
     </p>
   </div>
 </div>